michmill1970/dt-dk-thumbnail/README.md

 ## Known issues

 - Thumbnail rotation is incorrect for portrait orientation images in digiKam version 8.6.0 and earlier.
 Fixed in digiKam 8.7.0.

+## Development Plan

+- Better documentation with screen shots
+- Add Darktable UI widget as an additional way to export the thumbnail
+- Add a thumbnail size option to the Darktable UI widget